 Whether they make it to the Finals again with their current core is totally up in the air.
 It’s not as if the Sharks are even near the top of the list when it comes to championship droughts.
 The NHL Playoffs are a grueling test of endurance and the trophy is one of the hardest to raise in professional sports.
 The path to Lord Stanley’s Cup is dark, stressful and full of terrors.

 There are some things I will never forgive the Sharks for, like when Sharkie knocked over my friend’s beer while climbing over her to give me a hug.
 Mascots are creepy as hell, and you will never convince me otherwise.
-I will, however, forgive you for failing to hoist the Cup this year and let’s make a date for next October, when you start your next season and I’ll be waking up in the middle of the night to watch the MLB playoffs, thanks to you.
+I will, however, forgive them for failing to hoist the Cup this year and go ahead and make a date with them for next October, when the NHL season is getting started again and I’ll be waking up in the middle of the night to watch the MLB playoffs, all thanks to the Sharks.